ricetj/lighthouse-backstage/documentation/techdocs/docs/creating-docs.md

 documentation-name.yaml
 ```

-> :warning: `/docs`, `mkdocs.yml`, and `index.md` are strict naming requirements and are required by mkdocs to generate your documentation
+> :warning: `/docs`, `mkdocs.yml`, and `index.md` are strict naming requirements and are required by MkDocs to generate your documentation

 The `/docs` directory contains the markdown files that make up your documentation.
 An `index.md` file is required as the initial entry point to your documentation project.